deltavi/super-mem/README.md

 ## osMemory

-Returns an object describing the OS memory measured in bytes and human readable format
+Returns an object describing the OS memory measured in bytes and human readable format.
+Note that it uses base-10.

 ### Parameters